-- 1. An advanced model for detecting financial misreporting using the text of annual reports. - 2.
+- 1. An advanced model for detecting financial misreporting using annual report text. - 2.
 Multiple projects on Twitter showcasing: - 1.
-How companies are more likely to disclose both good and bad information than what is normal or expected - 2.
-That CSR disclosure on Twitter is not credible - 3.
+How companies disclose when financials are not normal or expected - 2.
 That executives' disclosures are as important on Twitter as their firms' disclosures - 3.
-Newer work on - COVID-19 reactions worldwide - Sentiment in accounting text - Space commercialization - Misinformation laws (e.g., POFMA)
+That ESG disclosure on Twitter is not credible - 3.
+Newer work on - Misinformation laws (e.g., POFMA) - Foundational problems of text-based sentiment in accounting and finance - COVID-19 reactions worldwide